Last update: 20.11.2020 - older versions

 |Simulcast on AM / FM||Exclusive on digital||Total of services|

-In Denmark, following a relaxation in tax rules which treated digital radio as a “luxury good”, the proportion of cars fitted with DAB as standard has more than tripled to 17% – up from 5% in 2015 (Source: JATO Dynamics 2017).
+In Denmark, following a relaxation in tax rules which treated digital radio as a “luxury good”, the proportion of cars fitted with DAB as standard has increased dramatically to 62% as of H2 2020 – up from 5% in 2015 (Source: JATO Dynamics 2021).

 Cumulative sales of DAB receivers have reached 1.9 million (excludes scrapped units) (Source: Branchen ForbrugerElektronik estimate Q2 2015).
 Approximately 300 specialised electrical retail stores currently sell DAB radios.
 Supermarket and food chains are also significant players with frequent product offerings.
 For information on the Danish market please visit http://www.digitalradio.dk.